-I know I make a lot of what looks like complex dishes, but I’m really pretty simple – I like to use the fewest ingredients that will have the biggest impact on two things: my tastebuds and my health.
+I’m really pretty simple when it comes to food – I like to use the fewest ingredients that will have the biggest impact on two things: my tastebuds and my health.

-This green smoothie came together without any effort, and it tastes as good as it looks – plus it’s incredibly cleansing.
+This green smoothie came together without any effort, and it tastes as good as it looks – plus it’s incredibly restorative to your system.

 Anytime you get the fiber from greens going through your system, you get the benefits of all their awesome phytonutrients and it’s excellent for your colon health.